PRIVACY STATEMENT LAPP BENELUX BV

-This Privacy Statement may be revised and updated from time to time to comply with applicable laws and regulations, such as the General Data Protection Regulation.
+This privacy statement may be revised and updated from time to time to comply with applicable laws and regulations, such as the General Data Protection Regulation and the European e-privacy guideline.
 It is therefore advisable to regularly consult this privacy statement to stay informed of the contents of the current privacy statement.
 Please refer to the top of this page to find out when this privacy statement was last updated.
 We will notify you of any substantial changes.

 What is personal data?

 Personal data is data that directly relates to you or can be traced back to you indirectly in combination with other data.
-Examples include your name, telephone number, address or email address.
-Data such as your IP address, Lapp customer number and data about your surfing behaviour are also personal data.
+Examples include your name, phone number, address or email address.
+Data such as your IP address, LAPP customer number and data about your surfing behaviour are also personal data.

 What personal data is collected?